Action Engine: Automatic Workflow Generation in FaaS

-This section describes the design of the \name.
-To address the challenge of language and platform dependency in automatic workflow generation, our methodology integrates the Directed Acyclic Graph (DAG) concept with the standard Tool-Augmented LLMs procedure.
-We begin by defining nodes, where each node represents a sub-task derived from the user query, and identifying suitable APIs for this sub-task.
-The edges between nodes are managed through a data dependency approach to ensure correct data flow.
-Finally, we use a platform-specific configuration compiler to adapt the generated DAG into a functional workflow.
-This method ensures not only the automated generation of workflows for FaaS but also maintains language and platform agnosticism, avoiding common pitfalls associated with language-specific or platform-dependent workflows.
+Our approach to construct the FaaS workflow is to first define the DAG nodes, where each node consists of a sub-task derived from the user query and its corresponding identified function.
+The edges between nodes are identified through a ``data dependency'' approach that ensures a correct data flow between functions.
+Finally, we use a platform-specific configuration compiler to adapt the generated DAG into an executable workflow.